 They’re both delicious.
-It’s true SFC has taken over the Korean fried chicken market ever since they opened; however, I think I prefer Coco’s just a wee bit more.
-Price wise, Coco’s is more expensive but offer bigger pieces.
-I also find the chicken breast at SFC to be quite dry while Coco’s remained juicy.
-Crunchy winner is also Coco’s!
-I just wish they had more flavours.
+It’s true SFC has taken over the Korean fried chicken market ever since they opened; however, I think I prefer Coco’s just a wee bit more in terms of texture but my love will always be SFC’s cilantro lime.

 Have you tried Coco’s Fried Chicken??
 What’d you think!